IRA Taxes: Rules to Know & Understand

 - Aggregation rule for partial conversions involving after-tax money: If you have made nondeductible contributions to your traditional IRA in the past (tracked via IRS Form 8606), you can’t pick and choose which portion of the traditional IRA money you want to convert to a Roth.
 The IRS looks at all traditional IRAs as one when it comes to distributions.
 Traditional IRA balances are aggregated so that the amount converted consists of a prorated portion of taxable and nontaxable money.

-- Failure to first take required minimum distributions (RMDs), if applicable: You can't avoid taking required minimum distributions by converting funds from a traditional IRA to a Roth IRA.
+- Failure to first take required minimum distributions (RMDs), if applicable: You can’t avoid taking RMDs by converting funds from a traditional IRA to a Roth IRA.

 - Premature withdrawal penalty: If you’re under 59½, you’ll pay a 10% penalty if you withdraw funds to pay the conversion tax.
 Also, even though withdrawals of regular contributions made to a Roth IRA are normally penalty free, you can’t convert from a traditional IRA to a Roth in order to avoid the premature withdrawal penalty (unless you wait at least five years or to age 59½, whichever is less).